Home

 1969

-Buddha Ballet, performance with David Medalla, Hampstead Heath, London.
+1968 Buddha Ballet, performances with David Medalla, Hampstead Heath, London.

-1968 Butterfly Dream, performance with David Medalla, Trafalgar Square, London.
+Chaung Tzu and the Butterfly Dream, performance/puppet dance-drama with David Medalla, Trafalgar Square, London.

 SELECTED PUBLICATIONS

-Artist of the Alpine Club, Peter Mallalieu, The Alpine Club, London, 2007.
+Mallalieu, Peter, Artists of the Alpine Club, The Alpine Club, London, 2007.

 New Socialist, No 48, London, 1987.